nickmalleson/footfall/MelbourneAnalysis/3. Modelling/ReadMe.md

 ###  <ins> 3.
 ModelEvaluation.ipynb  </ins>
 Tests the performance of a random forest regressor using features collected within 500m.

+This is validated using a simple 80 - 20 train test split with the chronological order of the data preserved.
-The outputs of the 10-fold cross validation process are:
+The outputs of the validation process are:
 * The error metric scores associated with that model (averaged over all folds)
     * The MAE, the MAPE and the RMSE
 * The Gini feature importance associated with each fold